54th/Cermak station

-54th/Cermak is an 'L' station and the current terminus of the CTA's Pink Line.
+54th/Cermak is an 'L' station and the terminus of the CTA's Pink Line.
 It was the terminus of the former Cermak branch of the Blue Line.
 It is located at Cermak Road between 54th and Laramie Avenues in Cicero, Illinois.
 It is the only terminal with only one track used for service.
 Trains board on the eastern half of 54th/Cermak station and unload on the western half.
 Previously known as the Cicero-Berwyn Terminal, it is located about 1 mi from the city of Berwyn.
 Tracks continue westward to the 54th Yard, the maintenance and storage yard for Pink Line trains.